Hidde-Heijnen/mlmi-vault/010 - Classes/4F13 - Probabilistic ML/Course Info.md

 ## Coursework
-DON'T FORGET YOUR COVER SHEET!
-PLEASE TICK POSTGRADUATE BOX!
-- Upload ONE file only as a pdf.
-- MPHIL MLMI STUDENTS - make sure that the file name includes your candidate number but not your name or student ID as you are being marked anonymously.
-Please use the MPhil coversheet.

 ### Coursework 1
 [Coursework 1](https://mlg.eng.cam.ac.uk/teaching/4f13/2425/cw/coursework1.pdf) is about regression using Gaussian processes.
 You will need the following files: [cw1a.mat](https://mlg.eng.cam.ac.uk/teaching/4f13/2425/cw/cw1a.mat) and [cw1e.mat](https://mlg.eng.cam.ac.uk/teaching/4f13/2425/cw/cw1e.mat).
 **Due:** Friday 8th November, 2024 at 12:00 noon (online).